 First you’ll need to take a look at what’s in season for your area.
 This will vary greatly depending on where you live in the world.
 Because most of the readers are from the US this Epicurious map can tell you.
 For where we live in a zone 5 here’s a list of what’s in season.

 After you learn what’s in season, you’ll need to be creative and explore in season recipes.
 There are many cookbooks out there and there’s an endless amount of recipes online.

 Here are a just a few of the many websites that have great seasonal recipe inspiration, often by specific vegetable or season:

 Pinterest is also a fantastic place for seasonal inspiration.
 Reformation Acres has a wonderful series of spring-winter recipe boards.

 My #1 tip for seasonal eating: Creativity goes a long way!!

-If a recipe calls for onions and they’re not in season, you can explore chives in the spring time, green onions in the summer and fall, and then storage onions in the winter time.
-If something calls for garlic you can enjoy garlic scapes before the fresh garlic arrives or pull up younger smaller garlic plants.
+For example, if a recipe calls for onions and they’re not in season, you can explore chives in the spring time, green onions in the summer and fall, and then storage onions in the winter time.
+Garlic is a common food spice, but you can enjoy garlic scapes or even garlic ‘green’ shoots before the fresh garlic arrives or pull up younger smaller garlic plants.
 If you want potatoes you can eat new potatoes in the summer and main-crop potatoes in the fall and winter but unless you have a cold-room, you might not be eating potatoes year round.

 One of my favourite ways to teach myself to eat in season was to go into the garden, harvest what was there, and just make something with what I had.